Nearest Class-Center Simplification through Intermediate Layers: Results

 \subsection{NCC mismatch Behavior in Intermediate Layers}

 We wish to demonstrate the Conjectures \ref{NCC_ordering} and \ref{NCC_improves_in_TPT}.
-Table \ref{tab:vision_changes_vanilla_intermediate} attains to both of these statements for the given vision datasets on the test-NCC mismatch.
 The train and test NCC mismatch metrics for the MNIST, Fashion-MNIST, and CIFAR10 datasets are visualized in Figure \ref{NCC_MNIST_FMNIST_CIFAR} (Solid Lines).
-The same metrics for the sequence classification tasks: are given in Figure \ref{RTE_MRPC}.
-The results and visualizations for the remaining datasets are given in the appendix.
+The same metrics for the sequence classification and all Vision experiments are given in the appendix.